 Poor utilisation in the short term does not necessarily represent failure, requiring commitment and investment to realise medium / long term community gains.
-It is a challenge to ask localised communities / residents to make compromises for the benefit of the wider community in the longer term.
-With all funding and investment decisions, there is an 'opportunity cost' of not having funding to spend on projects elsewhere.
+It is a challenge to ask localised communities / residents to make compromises for the benefit of the wider community in the longer term, for example when reallocating road space to a different use.
+Further, with all funding and investment decisions, there is an 'opportunity cost' of not having funding to spend on projects elsewhere.